galakhov/tg-channelposts-aggregator/README.md

 ES_CONNECTION_URI="https://elasticUser:elasticPassword@domain.found.io:9243/nameOfYourDbCollection"
 ```

 In production, for instance in the Travis CI UI, you can set the environment variables [in the repository settings section](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
 If you prefer GitLab CI, you can also [define a set of your own custom environment variables in their UI](https://docs.gitlab.com/ce/ci/variables/README.html#creating-a-custom-environment-variable).
-Other modern CI tools such as [Jenkins](https://jenkins.io/doc/book/using/using-credentials/#configuring-credentials) or [Drone](https://drone.io) do as well allow to configure [secrets keys](https://docs.drone.io/configure/secrets/repository/) (i.e. environment constants) for a repository or for a whole organization.
+Other modern CI tools such as [Jenkins](https://jenkins.io/doc/book/using/using-credentials/#configuring-credentials) or [Drone](https://drone.io) do as well allow you to configure [secrets keys](https://docs.drone.io/configure/secrets/repository/) (i.e. environment constants) for a repository or for a whole organization.

 # Sync Elastic Database with the MongoDB

-The ElasticSearch needs its own database — a duplicate of an existing DB (in this case it's the MongoDB) — in order to index the specified MongoDB collections and fields in its own manner (e.g. see the SearchService in client/src/services/search/index.js).
+The ElasticSearch needs its own database—a duplicate of an existing DB (in this case it's the MongoDB)—in order to index the specified MongoDB collections and fields in its own manner (e.g. see the SearchService in client/src/services/search/index.js).

 To hold the MongoDB and ElasticSearch DBs in sync in real-time, the _monstache_'s GO daemon should be either: